opendocsg/slw-judgments-backfill/2018_SGHC_242/report.md

 12     The second other point from the two cases is that the fact that a successful litigant is outside Singapore, and it would be inconvenient or expensive to seek recovery outside Singapore is not, of itself, a special circumstance warranting a stay (see _Harte_ at [64]–[65] and _Strandore_ at [13]) although in _Strandore_ , the court did also say, at [12], that this is a factor that has to be taken into consideration.

-13     In _Viet Hai Petroleum Corp v Ng Jun Quan_ [2016] 3 SLR 887 (“ _Viet Hai Petroleum_ ”), the High Court again endorsed the principle in _Harte_ and _Strandore_ that the fact that a judgment creditor is a foreign entity is not a special circumstance warranting a stay.
-This was reiterated by the Singapore International Commercial Court in _Telemedia Pacific Group Ltd and another v Yuanta Asset Management International Ltd and another_ [2017] 4 SLR 26 at [33] although the court did also say that the combination of non-residence and the absence of any reciprocal enforcement regime may amount to special circumstances warranting the grant of a stay.
+13     In _Viet Hai Petroleum Corp v Ng Jun Quan_ <span class="citation">[2016] 3 SLR 887</span> (“ _Viet Hai Petroleum_ ”), the High Court again endorsed the principle in _Harte_ and _Strandore_ that the fact that a judgment creditor is a foreign entity is not a special circumstance warranting a stay.
+This was reiterated by the Singapore International Commercial Court in _Telemedia Pacific Group Ltd and another v Yuanta Asset Management International Ltd and another_ <span class="citation">[2017] 4 SLR 26</span> at [33] although the court did also say that the combination of non-residence and the absence of any reciprocal enforcement regime may amount to special circumstances warranting the grant of a stay.

 14     It seemed to me that too much weight has been placed by an unsuccessful litigant on the bare fact that a successful litigant is outside Singapore.
 Furthermore, while the absence of any reciprocal enforcement may be taken into account with that bare fact, there are more important considerations.
 For example, does the successful litigant have huge financial resources with a good reputation?
 Such facts may suggest that it is more likely than not that it will honour any judgment or order to repay a sum of money without having to be compelled to do so by proceedings in the country where it conducts its business.
 Another example is the manner in which it had conducted its business and the litigation.
 Was there any evidence that the successful party was in the habit of making payments late, whether to the other party or to others?
 Did the successful party act reasonably in the litigation or was it prone to making unsubstantiated allegations or suppressing the truth?